SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 ## Office 365 Tenant themes

-During the Teamwork Transformation you’ll be (optionally) setting the site’s theme to a tenant theme.
+During the Modernization you’ll be (optionally) setting the site’s theme to a tenant theme.
 For this to work you’ll need to first ensure the needed tenant themes are available.

 - **Task:** Create the needed tenant themes.
-Use the online theme generator (https://aka.ms/themedesigner) to create the themes, use the **Export theme** option and copy the PowerShell formatting
+Use the online theme generator (https://aka.ms/themedesigner) to create the themes, use the **Export theme** option and copy the PowerShell formatting.
-- **Task:** Add the new theme to the tenant via
+- **Task:** Add the new theme to the tenant via:
   - Assigning the copied PowerShell to a variable: $ContosoTheme = @{“themePrimary”=…
   - Adding the theme: Add-PnPTenantTheme -Palette $ContosoTheme -Identity “Contoso Corporate theme" -IsInverted:$false
   - See https://docs.microsoft.com/powershell/module/sharepoint-pnp/add-pnptenanttheme?view=sharepoint-ps for more details